Self made #girlboss. #latina. #creative.

-As an entrepreneur, creative, and producer - my work has been featured in The Washington Post, The Chicago Tribune, Buzzfeed, NY Magazine, ELLE Magazine, CBS, PBS, NBC, Jezebel, and Timeout including others.
+As an entrepreneur, creative, talent, and producer - my work has been featured in The Washington Post, The Chicago Tribune, Buzzfeed, NY Magazine, ELLE Magazine, CBS, PBS, NBC, Jezebel, and Timeout including others.
 In addition, I am regularly invited to be a speaker and workshop leader at places such as the Yale Women In Leadership Conference, Caterpillar, Accenture, and more.

 I am living a life I love surrounded by projects & people I adore.